aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `notify_type` - Notification type.
 * `enabled` - Whether to enable alarm rule.
 * `status` - The current alarm rule status.
+* `webhook`- The webhook that is called when the alarm is triggered.

 ## Import